nodejs/nodejs.org-archive/doc/documentation/tutorials/index.md

-NodeSchool is fantastic not just because it helps members of the communtiy to learn about Node and its ecosystem, but because they provide a framework that can be replciated in your own community to train your members.
+NodeSchool is fantastic not just because it helps members of the communtiy to learn about Node and its ecosystem, but because they provide a framework that can be replicated in your own community to train your members.
 They provide these resources free of charge and open source to make it easy for anyone to run their own [NodeSchool event](http://nodeschool.io/host.html).